develcooking/Reelix/README.md

  On the Record panel
 - [x] Replace Combobox with ComboboxScroll
-- [ ] Operating System selection in sertent categories (working on backend)
+- [x] Operating System selection in sertent categories (doesn't disable if Support OS selection is deactivated )
 - [x] A text box for comment info (Implemented with Lineedit waiting for upstream for textbox placeholder)
 - [ ] Select time for submitting (can't select yet comming soon)
 - [x] Select place were the issue happend (Ui colors need to be worked on)